Optimal Controller and Quantizer Selection for Partially Observable Linear-Quadratic-Gaussian Systems: Optimal Control and Quantization Selection

 \subsection{The Innovation Process}

 The control $U_t$ is a function of the quantized innovations which are not Gaussian random variables.
 Therefore, the state $X_t$ and the measurement $Y_t$ are no-longer Gaussian random variables under quantized innovation feedback.
-Although the innovation signal is a Gaussian random variable for partially observed classical linear-quadratic-Gaussian systems without quantization, in our case, this may no longer be true since the control is a function of quantized signals (which are not Gaussian random variable).
-We therefore need to independently verify whether the distribution of the innovation signals is Gaussian or not.
+Although the innovation signal is a Gaussian random variable for partially observed classical linear-quadratic-Gaussian systems without quantization, in our case, this may no longer be true since the control is a function of quantized signals (which are not Gaussian random variables).
+We therefore need to independently verify whether the distribution of the innovation signal is Gaussian or not.

-It can be verified that the innovation $\xi_t$ is not affected by the control history $\U_{t-1}$ although $Y_t$ is affected.
-Furthermore, the innovation $\xi_t$ retains its Gaussian distribution where the parameters of this distribution can be computed offline.
+It can be verified that the innovation $\xi_t$ is not affected by the control strategy, although, $Y_t$ is affected.
+Furthermore, the innovation $\xi_t$ retains its Gaussian distribution and the parameters of this distribution can be computed offline.
 This observation is presented in the following proposition.

 \begin{pr} For all $t$, $\xi_t$ is a Gaussian random variable with zero mean and covariance $M_t$ such that

 Moreover, the sequence of random variables $\{\xi_0,\ldots,\xi_t\}$ is uncorrelated for all $t$. \end{pr}